-PLRA is a wholly owned Australia domiciled reinsurance company that is regulated and authorised by the Australian Prudential Regulation Authority ("APRA"), engaged in providing traditional reinsurance which includes individual and group life and health, disability, and critical illness and income protection reinsurance in Australia.
+PLRA, an Australia domiciled reinsurance company that is regulated and authorized by the Australian Prudential Regulation Authority ("APRA"), is a wholly owned and direct subsidiary of RIBM.
+PLRA is engaged in providing traditional reinsurance which includes individual and group life, disability and critical illness, and income protection reinsurance in Australia.